julius383/asemica-factor/README.md

 Afterwards make sure to add `-i=/some/path/cust.img` to calls to the factor vm.
 Alternatively you can add a shebang line to the top of `asemica.factor` so you can run the program as a script.
-Running asemica without any arguments prints out the usage.
+Running without any arguments prints out the usage.

 ```